 Breakeven analysis allows you to compute various "what if?" scenarios to reduce your breakeven point and possibly increase profits.
 Some reasons to calculate the analysis include:

 - Reducing variable costs - reducing the variable costs by $1 would also lower the breakeven point 5000 units.
-Variable costs are typically lowered by reducing material or labour costs, for example, a builder sourcing lumber from a lower-cost supplier or taking advantage of equipment and/or technology to automate production.
+Variable costs are typically lowered by reducing material or labor costs, for example, a builder sourcing lumber from a lower-cost supplier or taking advantage of equipment and/or technology to automate production.

 - Increasing sales - assuming breakeven unit sales of 6000, increasing the number of units sold to 10000 would give a profit of $20,000 (4000 units multiplied by $5 cost per unit).
 This calculation can be used when considering the benefits of advertising.
 Say for example you decide to increase your advertising budget by $5000 per year, which would raise your fixed costs to $35,000 and your breakeven point to 7,000.
 If such an ad campaign raised your unit sales from 6,000 to more than 7,000, it would be considered successful.